yehiarasheed/Book-Library/README.md

 Validation Inventory File: This version includes additional validations.
 As well as the original task requirements.

+> [!NOTE]
+> Ensure to change the Excel file paths in the project to their respective relative paths on your machine.

 >[!NOTE]
 >Extra validations were added for when a book is found by name in the Inventory but is listed with a quantity of Zero **(Inventory Update Mistake)** at the start of the program before Querying or Purchasing a book.